syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 ![Single Selection in Blazor Diagram](images/selection.gif)

 * While selecting the diagram elements, the following events can be used to do your customization.
-* When selecting/unselecting the diagram elements, the `SelectionChanged` event gets triggered.
+* When selecting/unselecting the diagram elements, the `SelectionChanging` and `SelectionChanged` events are gets triggered.

 ## Selecting a group